Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Extensions

 with $X_{t,x}(t+h)$ being a solution of the SDEs (\ref{eq:1}) from which the reflection term is excluded, and $f$ being an arbitrary sufficiently smooth function with bounded derivatives.
-Note that $\delta $ and $\xi $ in (\ref {s1}) and that are used in this subsection are different to $\delta $ and $\xi $ associated with Algorithm~\ref{algorithm2.1} which have been used everywhere else in this paper except this Subsection~\ref{section7.1}.
+Note that $\delta $ and $\xi $ in (\ref {s1}) used in this subsection are different \rf{from} $\delta $ and $\xi $ associated with Algorithm~\ref{algorithm2.1} which have been used everywhere else in this paper except this Subsection~\ref{section7.1}.
 There are various numerical approximations satisfying (\ref{s1})-(\ref{s2}) (see e.g. \cite{49} and references therein).

 Introduce a layer $S_{t,h}\in \bar{Q}$ such that if $(t,x)\in \bar{Q} \backslash S_{t,h}$ then $X$ from (\ref{s1}) belongs to $\bar{G}$ and if $ (t,x)\in S_{t,h}$ then at least one realization $_{(i)}X$ of $X$ does not belong to $\bar{G}.$ Consequently, if $(t,x)\in \bar{Q}\backslash S_{t,h},$ we can use (\ref{s1}) to approximate (\ref{eq:1}).